Riverside is designed for remote recording, but you can also use it to record participants in the same room.

 - If possible, have another person outside the room and join as an unrecorded Producer to monitor the volume levels.

-- If you are recording with remote participants, you may need to remove the headphones, turn on echo cancellation, and play the audio output from only one computer’s speakers.
+- To hear the remote participant/s but not hear the other in-person participants through your headphones, you may need to: remove the headphones, turn on echo cancelation, and play the audio output from only one computer’s speakers.

 - Isolate Tracks With a Mixer or Rodecaster Pro